cyworld8x/practical-go/README.md

     - Generic
     - Etc

-To watch each of key knowledge let look into corresponding folder.
+To watch each key knowledge let's look into the corresponding folder.
-At header of the main.go file describle about key point along with the example context to apply
+At the header of the main.go file describe key points along with the example context to apply

-The second part is about set of examples in how to apply design patterns in Go.
+The second part is about the set of examples of how to apply design patterns in Go.

-List of design patterns locates under /patterns folder
+The list of design patterns is located under /patterns folder

     - Creational patterns: prototype, builder, factory, abstract factory, etc.
     - Structural patterns: bridge, composite, etc.
     - Behavioral patterns: command, mediator, etc.

-To watch each example, point to the /main.go file at root folder of project and go run the main program
+To watch each example, point to the /main.go file at the root project and go run the main program

     go run main.go